Vincent0700/vincent0700-cli/README.md

 ## ▩ Usage

-> Tips: You must have NodeJs environment to run this command.
+> Tips: Your NodeJs version should be greater than v12 to run this command.

 ```javascript
 $ npx vincent0700-cli